Supreme Court to rule on suspension of Parliament: What you need to know

 The High Court in London dismissed a case brought by businesswoman and campaigner Gina Miller, finding that the length of the prorogation was a “purely political” matter and not one for judges to decide.

 But the Inner House of the Court of Session in Edinburgh ruled that Mr Johnson’s decision was unlawful because “it was motivated by the improper purpose of stymieing Parliament”.

-For fans of constitutional law – and the live stream was accessed 4.4 million times on the first day, so apparently there are a lot of them – the case has been a historic test of the separation of powers between the Government, Parliament and the courts.
+For fans of constitutional law – the live stream was accessed 4.4 million times on the first day – the case has been a historic test of the separation of powers between the Government, Parliament and the courts.